 Over the course of my 15 years of work in design and engineering, I’ve spent an enormous amount of time thinking about, talking about, building, and maintaining design systems — the structures that make up the foundation of modern user interfaces on the web.
-Particularly as I’ve taken on work at the staff-plus level of engineering, I’ve made it my responsibility to make sure my team(s) are all working from a shared technical perspective.
+Particularly as I’ve grown into more and more of a specialist in this area, I’ve made it my responsibility to make sure my team(s) are all working from a shared technical perspective.
 This is especially important for designers and frontend engineers, as they operate in distinct but overlapping domains.

 The proximity of the design and frontend engineering domains presents an interesting conundrum: both share a partial vocabulary and areas of concern — colour, typography, layout, permutations of state, etc. — yet these concerns come with distinct considerations and methods of execution in each domain.
 You’ve likely had (or heard) conversations or debates stemming from these differences before: a designer may not understand why an engineer cannot build a seemingly simple interface element, or an engineer may not comprehend why their layout being a marginal number of pixels off from a design specification is causing the designer frustration.
 These conversations often stem from a misalignment between designers and engineers that can, at the surface level, be hard to make sense of: shouldn’t these two be speaking the same language?